gasparka/thesis/docs/4_examples.rst

 At this point all the major features of Pyha has been introduced and it can be compared to similar tools.

-Main feature of the developed tool is that it works on pure Python Main advancements Pyha brings to the HDL table are:

-    - Python domain
-    - Fully sequential and object-oriented design
-    - Strong fixed-point support and semi-automatic conversion
-    - Simpler simulation functions
-    - Design reuse
-    - Simpler to use and understand

-Traditional HDL languages like VHDL and SV work on large number of concurrent statements and processes, connected trough signals.
+Traditional HDL languages like VHDL and SV work on large number of concurrent statements and processes that are connected trough signals.
 This is also known as event-based system, when some signal changes it may trigger the execution of processes.
-The reasoning behind this model is of course that it models how hardware works.
+The reasoning behind this model is that it models how hardware works.
 However, the major downside is implementation and readability complexity.
-The sequentially executed programming style, proposed in this thesis, is much more familiar and productive, that also results in a same outcome.
-In addition, clearly writing in Python is simpler then in VHDL or SV.
-In addition the simulations processes are greatly improved.
+The sequentially executed programming style, proposed in this thesis, is much more familiar for software programmers and, as shown in this thesis, results in the same hardware outcome.
+This work also raises the abstraction level by opening up the Python ecosystem for hardware developers.
+In addition, the simulations functions provided by Pyha greatly increase the testing productivity and enable test-driven development.

-MyHDL is a hardware description language that also bases on Python, but works in the same event-driven way as VHDL/SV.
-The convertible subset of MyHDL is limited to function based designs.
-Pyha supports object-oriented design method, that much easier to understand and simplifies design reuse.
+MyHDL is a hardware description language that is also based on Python, but works in the same event-driven way as VHDL/SV.
+The convertible subset of MyHDL is limited to function based designs, this work proposes object-oriented design method, that is much easier to understand for software developers and eases the design reuse.
-In general the synthesizable subset of MyHDL is very limited, it has been found that the tool is more useful for high-level modeling purposes :cite:`jan_sim`.
+In general the synthesizable subset of MyHDL is limited and it has been found that the tool is more useful for high-level modeling purposes :cite:`jan_sim`.
 MyHDL also does not implement fixed-point type support, thus it is not oriented on DSP designs.